marskar/pydy/README.md

 defined in the helper script.

-Essentially, this is an easy way to add user-defined functions and classes to classes.
+Essentially, this is an easy way to add user-defined methods and classes to classes.

 ## Usage